Logiqx/gps-guides/detective.md

 In all likelihood the GW-52 and GW-60 probably use the SiRFstar IV.
 Whilst they could contain the SiRFstar V it would be rather unnecessary.

-The remainder of this document will describes my analysis and various findings in more detail.
+The remainder of this document will describe my analysis and the various findings in more detail.

-### Accuracy Estimates
+### Speed Accuracy Estimates

 #### SiRFDrive  + SiRFNavIII

-EHPE, EVPE and EHVE have also been well documented since an early SiRF binary protocol document, produced by NAVMAN in [2004](pdf/sirf/SiRF_Binary_Protocol_1.x_2004_02.pdf).
+EHPE, EVPE and EHVE have also been consistently documented since an early SiRF binary protocol document, produced by NAVMAN in [2004](pdf/sirf/SiRF_Binary_Protocol_1.x_2004_02.pdf).

 The SiRF binary protocol document from 2009 describes them for message ID 41 (geodetic navigation data) as follows: